marcelomaidden/ruby-capstone-bot/README.md

 # Ruby Capstone Project
 # Create your own BOT

-# A project made in Ruby where I made a BOT to automatically answer for Slack messages
+# A project made in Ruby where I made a BOT using Slack Web API and Google Calendar API to automatically send a message on Slack with the upcoming events present on the users' Calendar

 ![screenshot](./screenshot.png)